AH26Network/servx/README.md

 Servx is a automatic installer and configurateur for your games and web servers.
 ---

+!!!
+Warning : Curl need to be installed on your dedicated server.
+To install curl please run "apt-get install curl" !!!

 To run servx (GAMES ONLY), execute this command (in root) :

   bash <(curl -L -Ss https://raw.githubusercontent.com/AH26Network/servx/master/servx.sh)